bihealth/bih-cluster/bih-cluster/docs/how-to/software/scientific-software.md

 # How-To: Install Custom Scientific Software

+!!! warning "Slurm Migration Missing"

+    TODO: this has not been migrated to Slurm yet.

 This page gives an end-to-end example how to build and install [Gromacs](http://www.gromacs.org/) as an example for managing complex scientific software installs in user land.
 You don't have to learn or understand the specifics of Gromacs.
 We use it as an example as there are some actual users on the BIH cluster.